 |You should:||You should not:|

 *You should respond as follows to any such enquiries: ‘Use your own judgment when answering that question’.

 Late arrival of students at the examination room

 Students are expected to arrive at the examination room in sufficient time to be able to begin the examination at the scheduled start time.
-Students are also expected to complete the examination within the time allotted.
 For various reasons, a student may arrive late for an examination.
 For any student who arrives late, immediately contact the SACE coordinator, the principal, or the principal’s delegate, who will advise you of the appropriate protocols.

-For any student who arrives late, and where the principal or the principal’s delegate has recommended that the student be admitted to the examination room, record the student’s time of arrival on the examination attendance roll.
-Invigilators highlight and sign the progress made by the student in all sections of the examination at the scheduled finish time.
+For any student who arrives late, and where the principal or the principal’s delegate has recommended that the student be admitted to the examination room:

 For external examinations that require students to complete a listening component, the SACE coordinator or principal’s delegate will advise you of the appropriate protocols.